 Typically, people use aloe vera to help wounds heal and relieve pain, but some people also believe that it can reduce inflammation internally.

-Some people with mild to moderate UC, for example, report that drinking aloe vera juice helps their symptoms.
+For example, some people with mild to moderate UC report that drinking aloe vera juice helps their symptoms.
 However, there is no scientific evidence for this.

 It is also worth noting that aloe vera can have a laxative effect when consumed.